amorehead/MLForEveryone/README.md

 First, install Anaconda for your operating system of choice (e.g., Windows, macOS, Linux) using the instructions found at https://www.anaconda.com/.

-Then, install and configure your Conda environment:
+Then, create and configure your Conda environment:

 ```bash
 # Clone this repository: